kolesnikbeata/finalproject/README.md

 **HOW TO RUN A PROGRAM?**

-To start a prograrm run _main.py_ in terminal.
+To start a program run _main.py_ in terminal.

 Machine can encode and decode messages.
 You need to select which action you would like to do.